 Oh good!
 You're Back!
 So you have your Love Language.
 What is it?
 I score through the roof on Words of Affirmation.
 My second highest is Physical Touch.
 The whole idea of Love Languages fascinates me and has changed so many of my relationships for the better.
-Comment below and let me know!
+Comment below and let me know yours!

 The Five Love Languages are NOT just for people in relationships.
-Mr. Chapman has a book for singles, a book specifically designed for men, a book about the love languages of children, and a book about the love languages of Teenagers.
+Mr. Chapman has a book for singles, a book designed for men, a book about the love languages of children, and a book about the love languages of Teenagers.
 There is even a five-love language for military families and the five languages of appreciation at the workplace.
 At the end of this post, I include all of these resources for you.

 So again . . . this isn’t just about Embracing Love in a romantic relationship.
 It’s about Embracing Love, Feeling Loved, and Giving Love. . .
 PERIOD.